MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-to.md

 - Become a Maker

 > [!NOTE]
 > Before you can use this app, you may be asked for your permissions to use the connection.
-More information: [**Allow connections in sample apps**](use-sample-apps-from-teams-store.md#step-1---allow-connections)
+More information: [**Allow connections in sample app templates**](use-sample-apps-from-teams-store.md#step-1---allow-connections)
 > This app is available in three different Teams themes: Default, Dark and High contrast.
 When you [**change the theme in Teams**](https://support.microsoft.com/office/change-settings-in-teams-b506e8f1-1a96-4cf1-8c6b-b6ed4f424bc7) the app automatically updates to match the selected theme.
 More information: [**Get the Teams theme using the Teams integration object**](use-teams-integration-object.md#get-the-teams-theme)

 > [!IMPORTANT]